OpenImageDebugger/OpenImageDebugger/README.md

 * GPU accelerated
 * Supported buffer types: uint8_t and float
 * Supported buffer channels: Grayscale and RGB
+* Supports big buffers whose dimensions exceed GL_MAX_TEXTURE_SIZE.
+* Supports data structures that map to a ROI of a bigger buffer.

 ## Roadmap

-* Add support for big buffers whose dimensions exceed GL_MAX_TEXTURE_SIZE.
-* Add support for buffer striding and offsetting (required in order to plot ROIs).
 * QtCreator integration.
 * Improve user extensibility by importing modules that describe the user buffer data structure.
 * Create a more sophisticated GUI, possibly based on Qt, allowing for more. features to be exposed, configured and toggled at runtime.
 * Show all available buffers of the user type from the current context.
+* Support more data types: Short, int and double
+* Support buffers with 2 channels
 * Special plot types:
   * 3D topologies.
   * Histograms.